-The ship-building transaction allowed François to brag to his electors about the high-tech jobs created, well into the next election cycle.
+The ship-building transaction allowed François to brag to his electors, well into the next election cycle, about the high-tech jobs that had been created.
 As for Wolfgang, he had negotiated substantial subsidies for the procurement, saving him hundreds of millions, and now the Aquatic Phalanx fleet was sizeable enough to be taken seriously on the global stage.

 The first constituent company was a maritime private security and shipping firm.
 The security contractor provided exclusive costal defence service to America’s eastern shoreline, in light of President Edward Randolph’s privatization of much of the American Armed Forces.
-A special agreement with the Canadian and Mexican governments allowed this security firm to partially patrol into their waters as well.
+A special agreement with the Canadian and Mexican governments allowed this security firm to patrol part of the way into their waters as well.
 The Sinclair Professional Aquatic Phalanx had a small fleet of warships of various sizes and capabilities.
-These ships could occasionally be found on the other side of the world conducting anti-piracy missions or escorting precious cargo.
+These ships could occasionally be found on the other side of the world, conducting anti-piracy missions or escorting precious cargo.

 “Back to Sinclair Tower,” Wolfgang tersely informed the chauffeur.

-In the back of the limousine, Wolfgang turned his attention to Horace.
+In the back of the limousine, Wolfgang turned his attention to Horatio.
 “Shall we dine tonight?”

-Horace stumbled at the rare invite.
+Horatio stumbled at the rare invitation.
 “With the amount of work you just generated for me, I am not sure if I can,” he joked before revising his response.
 “Sure.
 When, where?
 I would love to.”

 Chapter 2—Saint Pierre

 “After the Treaty of Utrecht, and the Treaty of Paris, the British and Spanish permitted the French this consolation remnant, allowing them to harbour their fishing boats over winter.
 Only through the resilience of the French national character did they maintain this territory into the twentieth and twenty-first centuries.
-After the defeat of Quebec on the Plains of Abraham, in Canada, and the Louisiana Purchase, in America, only the islands of Saint Pierre and Miquelon were left belonging to France.
+After the defeat of Quebec on the Plains of Abraham in Canada, and the Louisiana Purchase in America, only the islands of Saint Pierre and Miquelon were left belonging to France.
 Most assumed they were a forgotten part of Canada.
-And then it belonged to Wolfgang Vinzent Sinclair.”
+And then they belonged to Wolfgang Vinzent Sinclair.”

 The Unauthorized Biography of Wolfgang Vinzent Sinclair, by Claude Ducharme.

-Wolfgang sat alone in the study of his county home, located just outside New York City.
+Wolfgang sat alone in the study of his county home located just outside New York City.
 The Westchester residence was located just far enough from Yonkers for the zoning to allow estates of the size he demanded.
-The mansion contained well-manicured gardens, marble columns, priceless art, and hidden security cameras abound.
+The mansion contained well-manicured gardens, marble columns, priceless art, and hidden security cameras.

 He sat in a modest chair of sentimental value to him, in front of an antique oak desk made from planks of His Majesty’s Canadian Ship Rainbow, a gift from a deceased admiral.
 The room was well decorated with medieval hues, and contained a commanding fireplace.
 He often came to his study to think, occasionally daydream, and reminisce.
 Sometimes he would flip through the ancient leather-bound philosophical treaties on his shelves.
 He enjoyed reading the likes of Aquinas, Goethe, and de Tocqueville.

 On this particular evening he was reminiscing.
-He was thinking of the annual vacation his paternal grandfather would take with him, as a boy, to Saint Pierre and Miquelon.
+He was thinking of the annual vacations he took as a boy, with his paternal grandfather, to Saint Pierre and Miquelon.
 For one week a year, it was just the two of them staying at the Hotel Robert, a stone’s throw away from the harbour.
 It was France embedded in North America: a window into a different world.

 He always had the same answer about the place that he and his grandfather would annually visit, but his friends would never remember; they were horseback riding in Malta, playing polo in India, or sailing in Oceania.
 It may not have been a big deal to others, but he would never forget the times he spent on that modest forgotten island, in a foreign land.
 Just over an hour’s flight from New York City, it seemed like stepping back in time to a place of no contemporary influence or impact.
 He embraced the contrast it provided from Righteous Boys, his prep school, which otherwise encompassed his young life.